mjpitz/mjpitz/charts/README.md

 helm repo add mjpitz https://mjpitz.com
 ```

+- [`12factor`][12factor-chart] - Easily deploy an application that conforms to 12factor application patterns.
 - [`auth`][auth-chart] - Deploys a replicated token authorization server for use with the `registry`.
 - [`drone`][drone-chart] - Deploys a [Drone][] server and optionally configure a `digitalocean` or `kubernetes` runner.
 - [`gitea`][gitea-chart] - Git with a cup of tea.
 [Gitea][] is a painless, self-hosted Git Service.